TheIoTLearningInitiative/Ostro/documentation/Building.md

 > > The same as ostro-image, plus build and debugging tools

 > ostro-image-minimal
-> > A smaller image which still has the core OS, but none of the optional runtimes.
+> > A smaller image which still has the core OS, but none of the optional runtimes